 If you’re a writer or do a lot of typing on a keyboard, it makes sense to have one that is easy for you to use.
 On that note, you might like my article on best keyboards for writers, consider this one a follow up!

 I agree with you, I think thin keyboards with soft keys are great to write on.
-I feel like I can actually write faster on those than with a regular keyboard because they’re low profile and have softer keys.
+I feel like I can actually write faster because they’re low profile and have softer keys.
 Don’t worry.
 There are dozens of us that feel the same!

 The good news is there are plenty of options to choose from, you can also browse ultra-slim keyboards on Amazon for a complete selection, but I listed my recommendations below.

 In this article, I use dollar signs to indicate the price range.
 The ranges are listed below: